 6. Provide a Fraud Hotline

-Statistics show that tips are the most common reporting method for corruption.
+Statistics show that tips are the most common reporting method for fraud.
 Encourage them by providing an anonymous reporting system (a telephone hotline or online portal) for employees, customers, and contractors.
+It is a positive sign seeing that ethics hotlines are growing in popularity.
+CRI Group encourages everyone to report any wrongdoing.
+Everyone must seek to maintain transparency to comply with the code of conduct and compliance regulations.
+Find out on how to set up an Ethics & Compliance Hotline.

 7. Don’t Tolerate Fraud